Telion/Simplua/README.md

 Func can accept any (reasonable) number of arguments of any accepted types and can return one value.
 Simplua will automatically handle parameter passing to this function.
 If the script attempts to pass the wrong type or the wrong number of arguments, a type_mismatch is thrown (which manifests itself as a script_error).

-Valid types are double, int, std::string, std::table<Object, Object>, int(*)(lua_State*), and bool.
+Valid types are double, int, std::string, std::map<<Object, Object>>, int(*)(lua_State*), and bool.
 Object can also be used and will accept any type passed from the script.
 Any of these parameters can be taken by value or by reference to const.

 ###void loadLib(Lib lib)
 ###void loadLib(Lib lib, const std::string& name)